Get to Know the Modern Languages Department at TFSS

 Turner Fenton Secondary School offers students a choice of programs.
 In addition to the academic programs, Turner Fenton students are given opportunities to participate in extra-curricular activities, a student driven extended French conference (Imaginons le français) and excursions in French (the Living Arts Centre, The ROM, Francophone Restaurants).
 Here, we try to create a diverse and favourable learning environment which benefits the well-being of each student.
 Our knowledgeable teachers motivate students demonstrating empathy, integrity, respect and trust.
-Our mission statement: Empower all students to participate, learn and succeed.

 Our French as a second language programs

 Core French (academic and applied): Students learn French by mastering the basics of the language.

 Extended French: Students accumulate seven credits in French: four courses in FSL as well as three other subjects taught in French (geography, history and an introductory course to the three social sciences - Anthropology, Psychology and Sociology).

 Middle Years Program and the International Baccalaureate Program (Language Acquisition - French B): Students learn French at an advanced level with respect to content while incorporating the MYP approaches to learning (thinking skills, social skills, communication skills, self-management skills and research skills).
 Teachers and students use statements of inquiry, related concepts and global contexts in order to frame classroom inquiry and direct purposeful learning.
 These are developed and integrated naturally into each course.
 A method of evaluation is used which conforms to the expectations of the International Baccalaureate Program, as well as those of the Ministry of Education.

 Our objectives and our strategies

 The principle objective of our program is to help each student to develop his/her skills in communication, knowledge and understanding, thinking & inquiry and application in French.